-Designed for soft plastics.
 Slow spiral bits are well known for their use in dealing with problematic materials; usually materials with brittle surfaces that require a more gentle cutting action.
-The cutting helix of slow spiral bits are less intense than standard spiral bits thus producing less shear.
+The cutting helix of slow spiral bits are less intense than standard spiral bits thus producing less shear on the materials surface.

-Understanding the characteristics of the plastic type to be routed is the key to success; there are so many varieties and manipulations of plastics.
-General failures when routing plastic are usually associated with chipping and shattering; "re-weld" occurs when the chips produced get so hot that they literally reattach themselves to the finished edge and thus spoil the finish.
-Router bits designed for soft plastics should be used on heat sensitive plastics which also tend to be more flexible and bendable at room temperature; router bits designed for hard plastics should be used on the more hard, rigid and brittle plastics.
+Understanding the characteristics of the plastic type to be routed is the key to success; there are many varieties and manipulations of plastics.
+General failures when routing plastic are usually associated with chipping and shattering; "re-weld" occurs when the heat produced during cutting reattaches the chips to the finished surface and thus spoils the finish.

-Good routing technique for plastics is keeping the RPM's up (at approximately 18000 as a start), keep the feed rates fast and minimize dwelling in the same place as this will cause unnecessary heat build up and re-weld; utilize the plunging ability of the router to eliminate dwelling time - ramping in and ramping out.
+Good routing technique for plastics is keeping the RPM's up (at approximately 18000 RPM as a start), keep the feed rates fast and minimize dwelling in the same place as this will cause unnecessary heat build up and re-weld; utilize the plunging ability of the router to eliminate dwelling time - ramping in and ramping out of corners for instance.
 Keeping the bit as cool as possible is the top priority.